 - 3.1 To fulfill RCA regatta sanction requirements, a head race will need a minimum of four RCA licensed Umpires, including the Chief Umpire.
-In principle, the four Umpires will be assigned to the start area, the finish area, the control commission (launch area) and on-water duties. - 3.2 The timing of races is the responsibility of the Organizing Committee. - 3.3 For each race, the Chief Umpire, in collaboration with the Regatta Chair, will assign Umpires to perform various duties that may consist of the following: - 3.3.1 Starter: The Starter shall be stationed on the starting line and shall be responsible for the starting procedure including maintaining order and interval between crews. - 3.3.2 Marshal: The Marshal shall be positioned in the starting area and is responsible for organizing participating crews above the start into the proper order. - 3.3.3 Timing: The Timer shall be stationed at the start and shall record the starting time of each crew.
-There needs to be a method for the timing of races.
-The Chief Umpire should approve the method of timing races and must verify that the Organizing Committee knows how to implement that method, resulting in a fair regatta.
-However, the Organizing Committee is accountable for ensuring accurate times of the races.
-There must be at least one analogue back-up to the timing system, in case the electronic system fails. - 3.3.4 Race Umpires or Marshals: The Race Umpires or Marshals shall be strategically positioned along a course and must have a communication system at points along the course so that no portion of the course is at any time out of sight to one or more Race Umpires'/Marshals' launches.
+In principle, the four Umpires should be assigned to the start area, the finish area, the control commission (launch area), and on-water duties. - 3.2 For each race, the Chief Umpire, in collaboration with the Regatta Chair, will assign Umpires and Marshals (where specified) to perform various duties that may consist of the following: - 3.2.1 Starter: The Starter shall be stationed on the starting line and shall be responsible for the starting procedure including maintaining order and interval between crows - 3.2.2 Marshal: The Marshal shall be positioned in the starting area and is responsible for organizing participating crews above the start into the proper order. - 3.2.3 Race Umpires or Marshals: The Race Umpires or Marshals shall be strategically positioned along a course and must have telecommunication capability at points along the course so that no portion of the course is at any time out of sight to one or more Race Umpires'/Marshals' launches.

-- 3.3.5 Launches for Race Umpires/Marshals shall normally be stationary while the race is in progress, but may move to respond to emergencies.
+- 3.2.4 Launches for Race Umpires/Marshals shall normally be stationary while the race is in progress, but may move to respond to emergencies.
 Race Umpires or Marshals shall note any violation of the local regatta rules, including traffic patterns, right of way rules, passing rules, no passing zone rules, and report such violations to the Chief Finish Judge or the Chief Umpire for the appropriate penalties.
-Race Umpires or Marshals shall give instructions to crews to avoid collision or accident. - 3.3.6 Finish Judge: The Finish Judge shall note the order of finish especially in those cases where one or more crews are crossing the finish line at the same time.
-A member of the Organizing Committee will mark the finish time of each crew. - 3.3.7 Marshal or Marshals to assist the finish judge. - 3.3.8 A Race Umpire or Marshal in the finish area to ensure that finishing crews clear the finish line safely and that crews returning to the docks do not interfere with crews finishing their race.
+Race Umpires or Marshals shall give instructions to crews to avoid collision or accident. - 3.2.5 Finish Judge: The Finish Judge shall note the order of finish especially in those cases where one or more crews are crossing the finish line at the same time.
+A member of the Organizing Committee will mark the finish time of each crew. - 3.2.6 Marshal or Marshals to assist the finish judge. - 3.2.7 A Race Umpire or Marshal in the finish area to ensure that finishing crews clear the finish line safely and that crews returning to the docks do not interfere with crews finishing their race.